 Do you ever wonder how to change the text case after you have typed?
 By default Office applications like Word uses the sentence case for writing with first letter as capital.
 However, you can easily change the text case in all Office applications.
+In this article, we will explain how to do that using builtin option as well as with other tools.

 Default Text Case Usage